DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

     vec3 posToLight = p.position - originViewSpace;
     float len = length(posToLight);

-    // The dot product tells us how colinear the light direction
+    // The dot product tells us how colinear the light
-    // is to our normal.
-The more aligned, the more energy
+    // direction is to our normal.
-    // we want to reflect back.
-    float NdotL = dot(normalViewSpace, normalize(posToLight));
+    // The more aligned, the more energy we want to reflect back. float NdotL = dot(normalViewSpace, normalize(posToLight));
     NdotL = max(0.1, NdotL);

     // Non-linear light dimming with distance.
+    float dimming = pow(
+      saturate(-len / p.distance + 1.0), p.decay
+    );
-    acc += p.color * pow(saturate( -len / p.distance + 1.0 ), p.decay) * NdotL;
+    acc += p.color * dimming * NdotL;
   }

   #endif